LockDown Browser Instructor Information

 What is the LockDown Browser?

 Respondus's LockDown Browser is an internet browser for students to use that limits their ability to access other information on their computer while taking a Canvas exam.
-While they work on the exam, students will not be able to open a new browser tab, access other programs on their computer, load other websites (unless you give permission to specific sites), view other materials on your Canvas Site, or copy-and-paste in the exam.
+While they work on the exam, students will not be able to open a new browser tab, access other programs on their computer, load other websites (unless you give permission to specific sites), or view other materials on your Canvas Site.

 The LockDown Browser is its own software for students to install on their computers (rather than an extension for an existing browser).
 The LockDown Browser does not record audio or video of students, so it should be used for in-class exams or other proctored environments where students can be monitored just as if they were taking a paper exam.
 While you monitor students to make sure they don't use disallowed physical resources, the LockDown Browser makes sure they don't use disallowed digital resources.